awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 Specifies the size of the default font\.

 ****Always request a read receipt****
-Select this check box to automatically request read receipts for every message you send\.
+Select this check box to automatically request read receipts for every email message you send\.

 ****Respond to read receipt****
 Select whether Amazon WorkMail should always send a read receipt, never send a read receipt, or whether you should be prompted before sending a read receipt\.

 ****Signatures****
 You can create several signatures for different purposes\.
-For example, you can create a signature for business and one for private use, or create a long signature one for new emails and a short signature for replies and forwards\.
+For example, you can create a signature for business and one for private use, or create a long signature for new email messages and a short signature for replies and forwards\.
-After you have created one or more signatures, you can \(optionally\) specify which one to use for new messages and which one to use for replies and forwards\.
+After you have created one or more signatures, you can \(optionally\) specify which one to use for new email messages and which one to use for replies and forwards\.

 ## Email rules settings<a name="email_filters_tab"></a>

-Email rules can help you focus on important emails and keep your inbox tidy\.
+Email rules can help you focus on important email messages and keep your inbox tidy\.
 Rules are stored on the server so that they can filter the mail before it arrives in your inbox\.

 You can create as many rules as you want and with each rule, you can set various conditions to trigger the rule\.
 You can also set various follow\-up actions after the rule has been triggered\.